disc-in/UltimateApp/README.md

 1. Send a pull request updating the version in `app.json`, as well as buildNumber (ios) and versionCode (android)
 2. When it is merged, create a release on Github
+3. Make sure your `env.js` file contains the production environment variables up-to-date
-3. `expo publish --release-channel production`
+4. `expo publish --release-channel production`
-4. If needed, republish to the stores using `expo build:X --release-channel production`
+5. If needed, republish to the stores using `expo build:X --release-channel production`

 ## 🙏 Thanks